jamwitk/4260-DataStructures/README.md

 **(d)** Add methods setName(), setPhoneNumber() and setAddress() that change these values.

-**(e)** Modify the method deposit() so that if the parameter amount is negative or 0, it prints an error message[README.md](README.md) indicating that the amount deposited should be positive and hence the deposit operation is not performed.
+**(e)** Modify the method deposit() so that if the parameter amount is negative or 0, it prints an error message indicating that the amount deposited should be positive and hence the deposit operation is not performed.

 **(f)** Modify the method withdraw() so that if the parameter amount is negative or 0, it prints an